 The 4-mm DAT evolved from the consumer audio market, and added such features as ECC (error correction code), read-after-write, and multi-partitions for use in the digital world.
-It uses helical scan recording.

 There are several generations of 4-mm drives, including DDS-1, DDS-2 and DDS-3.